-The 2019 Rose review found that since 2013, the ratio of female to male entrepreneurs in the UK has been widening, with only 5.6% of women starting a business compared to 11.6% of men.
-Therefore women are half as likely to start a business compared to men.
+The 2019 Rose review found that since 2013, the ratio of female to male entrepreneurs in the UK has been widening.
+There are only 5.6% of women starting a business compared to men.
+This means that women are half as likely to start a business than men.
 This means women entrepreneurs are underrepresented in the most productive sectors of the UK economy.
 However, these women are breaking the bias and making waves in the entrepreneur space and leading the way for others to follow in their footsteps.
 Let’s meet them…

 Africa Mobile Networks